-The Washtenaw Community Concert Band is pleased and excited to announce its second Young Michigan Composers Concert Band Composition Contest.
+The Washtenaw Community Concert Band is pleased and excited to announce its third Young Michigan Composers Concert Band Composition Contest.
 This event is open to composers under the age of 30 as of the submission deadline and is intended to encourage and promote the creation of new music for concert band.

 The Washtenaw Community Concert Band’s Conductor Emeritus Jerry Robbins, Ed.D., has generously sponsored a cash prize of $2,000 for the declared winner of the event.